Human Resource And Management

 • Traffic-ability of the lunar surface

-The most conclusive data collected regarding the lunar volatiles was done at Lunar Crater Observation and Sensing Satellite (LCROSS) impact site.
-However; the distribution of lunar volatiles at permanently shadowed areas and their spatial distribution is yet to be determined.
-For this purpose, prospecting is necessary which is the ability to move, sense volatiles and access them.
+The most conclusive data collected regarding the lunar volatiles was done at the Lunar Crater Observation and Sensing Satellite (LCROSS) impact site.
+However, the distribution of lunar volatiles at permanently shadowed areas and their spatial distribution have yet to be determined.
+For this purpose, prospecting is necessary, which is the ability to move, sense volatiles and access them.

-Exploration of permanently shadowed regions (PSR) is the primary mission of this exploration, however; as previously stated the PSRs are one of the coldest regions in the entire solar system due to not being exposed to sunlight for millions of years.
-This means that the properties and the behavior of the regolith are unknown.
-It may collapse under the weight of the rover or the surface much damage to the rover resulting in a driving hazard and the wheels of the rover may also sink in if the regolith is loose.
-These are some of the anticipated behavior that would need to be tackled in real-time.
-The biggest issue will be the lack of solar energy will limit the operation time down to six hours only.
-The environmental factors will slow down the progress of sample collection so it is extremely important to have real-time management capabilities.
-Apart from that, the rover is required to have at least 20 percent battery after its egress from the PSR and it will take 24 hours to recharge it.
-The priority of the mission is a low-risk activity for this reason the PSR explorations will be conducted at the latest as this will allow the sample collection from less unpredictable areas without any unforeseen outcomes.
+Exploration of permanently shadowed regions (PSR) is the primary mission of this exploration; however, as previously stated, the PSRs are one of the coldest regions in the entire solar system due to not being exposed to sunlight for millions of years.
+This means that the properties and the behaviour of the regolith are unknown.
+It may collapse under the weight of the rover or the surface, causing much damage to the rover and resulting in a driving hazard, and the wheels of the rover may also sink in if the regolith is loose.
+These are some of the anticipated behaviours that would need to be tackled in real-time.
+The biggest issue will be the lack of solar energy, which will limit the operation time to six hours only.
+The environmental factors will slow down the progress of sample collection, so it is extremely important to have real-time management capabilities.
+Apart from that, the rover is required to have at least 20 per cent battery after its egress from the PSR, and it will take 24 hours to recharge it.
+The priority of the mission is a low-risk activity.
+For this reason, the PSR explorations will be conducted at the latest as this will allow the sample collection from less unpredictable areas without any unforeseen outcomes.

-The mission is planned to maximize efficiency and minimize the non-productive time which means any time lost not prospecting, collecting, or processing.
+The mission is planned to maximize efficiency and minimize non-productive time, which means any time lost, not prospecting, collecting, or processing.
 This lost time also includes time spent charging the rovers.
-To optimize the performance parallel operations will be carried out and all the data will be analyzed in real-time.
-The operations are divided into three tiers which include; reactive, tactical, and strategic operations.
+Parallel operations will be carried out to optimize the performance, and all the data will be analyzed in real-time.
+The operations are divided into three tiers, which include reactive, tactical, and strategic operations.
 Real-time science operations will be carried out during the calibration and checkout; this will maximize the productive time.

-Egress means “the action of leaving a place”; is one of the most challenging stages of the missions as the history of previous explorations has provided the evidence.
+Egress means “the action of leaving a place”; it is one of the most challenging stages of the missions, as the history of previous explorations has provided evidence.
 The estimated time may vary greatly from the actual time spent during the exploration.
-For this reason, selecting a safe path is of prime importance and real-time surveillance will be very beneficial in this endeavor.
+For this reason, selecting a safe path is of prime importance and real-time surveillance will be very beneficial in this endeavour.
 To make the rover egress within six hours, a new system is being designed; this will make the egress faster than the egress of previous missions.
-This will require the new designs for the lander and improved operational procedures.
+This will require new designs for the lander and improved operational procedures.

-Real-time science will be greatly beneficial as the prospecting, collecting and processing will be controlled as these are being carried out.
+Real-time science will be greatly beneficial as the prospecting, collecting, and processing will be controlled as these are being carried out.
 Prospecting using real-time science will be beneficial as it will allow the scientists to quickly search for the area that holds the most resources while ignoring the areas that are not as rich in resources.
-Similarly, the collection process will be aided by real-time science allowing for efficient collection of resources from the regolith.
-The real-time quality control of the resources collected will allow for maximum resource gathering which in turn will allow for more material acquired during the processing phase.
-This real-time data collection will allow for maximum surface time and any unpredictable circumstances can be solved efficiently.
-Real-time surveillance will provide the flexibility of selecting a safe path, scientific responsiveness and reduce any stress to rover drivers.
-A command simulator will allow the rover to quickly respond to short commands avoiding any hazardous situations.
+Similarly, the collection process will be aided by real-time science, allowing for efficient collection of resources from the regolith.
+The real-time quality control of the resources collected will allow for maximum resource gathering, which will allow for more material acquired during the processing phase.
+This real-time data collection will allow for maximum surface time and efficient solving of any unpredictable circumstances.
+Real-time surveillance will provide the flexibility of selecting a safe path and scientific responsiveness and reduce any stress to rover drivers.
+A command simulator will allow the rover to quickly respond to short commands, avoiding any hazardous situations.
 The real-time approach includes taking stereo images of the distance up to eight meters and finding the waypoint about halfway across the field of view.
-While the commander of the rover will be guiding the rover through the safe selected path another pair of images will be captured, downloaded and processed.
+While the commander of the rover will guide the rover through the safe selected path, another pair of images will be captured, downloaded, and processed.

 This project is still in the formulation phase as the team is trying to work out obvious concerns before the launch of the RP mission.
-They have been able to simulate the project which included real-time operations, path selection and some basic science operations.
+They were able to simulate the project, which included real-time operations, path selection, and some basic science operations.
 The data collected from these simulations have helped in the designing of the prospecting operations.
 Further simulations and pre-mission operations will allow us to work out any challenges that may arise during the actual mission.
-This lunar exploration is expected to bring in more data for the study and understanding of space regolith and volatiles as the scope of this mission is much wider than the previous exploration.
-The success of this exploration will open a path towards human missions on Mars and that will be an achievement of a lifetime.
+This lunar exploration is expected to bring in more data for the study and understanding of space regolith and volatiles, as the scope of this mission is much wider than the previous exploration.
+The success of this exploration will open a path towards human missions on Mars, which will be an achievement of a lifetime.
 It will open up new prospects for space explorations in the future.

-The process of constantly reusing the chemicals by recycling the purity of the substance is known as a closed-loop and it is a three-step process.
+The process of constantly reusing the chemicals by recycling the purity of the substance is known as a closed-loop, and it is a three-step process.
 The first step involves the digestion of metal oxides using an acidic ionic liquid.
-Metal is dissolved using electrochemical plating which reduces the IL back to its acidic state.
+Metal is dissolved using electrochemical plating, which reduces the IL to its acidic state.
 It is then used to dissolve the additional regolith.
-For operations like mining and refining in space; closed-loop ionic liquid reprotonization proves useful in the harvest and refinements of precious materials.
+For operations like mining and refining in space, closed-loop ionic liquid deprotonation proves useful in the harvest and refinements of precious materials.
 It is also helpful in the reduction of waste material to minimize weight in space.
-This help in extending the life of satellites; procuring materials like platinum and bringing the collected material back to Earth.
+This helps extend the life of satellites, procure materials like platinum, and bring the collected material back to Earth.

-In the article, the authors mention regolith which is inclusive of the solar energy sources, application of cement for life support and groundwork.
-The metal sourced is extremely important for building livable structures, providing supplies for deep space expeditions and maintenance.
+In the article, the authors mention regolith, which includes solar energy sources and the application of cement for life support and groundwork.
+The metal sourced is extremely important for building livable structures and providing supplies for deep space expeditions and maintenance.
 Refining the metal in a closed space using the common methods of refinement can be severely hazardous for the ship and its crew.
-This will also be a very expensive process to perform in a ship so preparing a boundless supply and autonomous method of preparing raw material for 3d printers in space using this method will be very beneficial.
+This will also be a very expensive process to perform on a ship, so preparing a boundless supply and autonomous method of preparing raw materials for 3D printers in space using this method will be very beneficial.

-Shipping the supplies and spare parts for rovers from the earth can be very expensive so the ability to produce these materials outside of the Earth will not only be phenomenal but also cost-effective.
-Using the metals found in the regolith to manufacture parts for the rover will extend its life and repairs would be made on time without waiting for the supplies to come from Earth.
-The elements that are not present or difficult to find in space’s regolith like Nickel Chromium Alloy can be recycled completely.
+Shipping the supplies and spare parts for rovers from the Earth can be very expensive, so the ability to produce these materials outside of the Earth will not only be phenomenal but also cost-effective.
+Using the metals found in the regolith to manufacture parts for the rover will extend its life, and repairs will be made on time without waiting for the supplies to come from Earth.
+The elements that are not present or difficult to find in space’s regolith, like Nickel Chromium Alloy, can be recycled completely.
 Rovers are ideal for gathering resources and delivering them for different operations and uses.
-Breathable oxygen is regularly needed in space by the astronauts and timely supply is extremely important for their survival.
-However; the oxygen produced through the IL closed-loop process can ensure that the crew does not run out of their supply.
+Breathable oxygen is regularly needed in space by the astronauts, and timely supply is extremely important for their survival.
+However, the oxygen produced through the IL closed-loop process can ensure that the crew does not run out of their supply.
 ISRU is a step forward towards the goals of sustainability and resource utilization on Earth (Karr et al.).

 Work Cited